microsoft/rag-experiment-accelerator/docs/evaluation-metrics.md

 The Levenshtein distance is a measure of similarity between two strings.
 The Levenshtein distance is calculated as the minimum number of insertions, deletions, or substitutions required to transform one string into the other.

-### FuzzyWuzzy similarity
+### RapidFuzz similarity

 | Configuration Key | Calculation Base     | Possible Values       |
 | ----------------- | -------------------- | --------------------- |
 | `fuzzy`           | `actual`, `expected` | Integer (Fuzzy score) |

-This metric is backed by the [FuzzyWuzzy Python package](https://pypi.org/project/fuzzywuzzy/).
+This metric is backed by the [RapidfFuzz Python package](https://github.com/rapidfuzz/RapidFuzz).
 Calculates the fuzzy score between two documents using the levenshtein distance.

 ## BERT-based semantic similarity